dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 transfermanagers.limits.external-transfers=${srm.request.copy.threads}
 ```

-The common value should be the roughly equal to the maximum number of the SRM - to -SRM copies your system can sustain.
+The common value should be roughly equal to the maximum number of the SRM - to - SRM copies your system can sustain.

 Example: